xoxzo/help.xoxzo.com/content/Xoxzo Cloud Telephony Platform/SMS API/the-k-premium-service-en.md

 You will need to be registered in order to use K-Premium, and to prevent abuse of the service your registration details will be shared with [KDDI Corporation](http://www.kddi.com/english/) as well as [Softbank Corporation](https://www.softbank.jp/en/).

 Please contact [help@xoxzo.com](mailto:help@xoxzo.com) for more details and registration.

-K-Premium allows you to specify specific numeric sender ids which will be shown as it is to the au subscriber upon sending to au (KDDI) subscribers.
-Sending towards the subscribers on the other JP operators, which is Softbank and Docomo, always a set numeric sender id will be shown.
-This will increase the user experience for your recipients, as they will know from whom the messages originated.
-For au(KDDI) subscribers, if the number you specified is callable (i.e your customer support number) they can also call that number by pressing the call back button on their mobile.

 ## Details of K-Premium Sending